"Wilderness is the lens to looks into your soul" ~ Robert Griego.

 The La Joya Fiestas start in two days.
 Normally, it's a three day ride out to La Joya, New Mexico, camping twice along the way.
 This trip will be done in two days, camping once and traveling some 1,200 miles one way.

 The alarm clock rings wildly at 5:30am.
 Those that know me, already know that I am a late sleeper and the alarm clock is not my favorite friend.
 "OK, friend, I am awake."
-On all my trips, I try to make a connection with something or someone leaving Three Rivers.
-Today, I make my first stop just 300 yards from our house on La Cienega Drive.
+On all my trips, I try to make a connection with something or someone leaving Three Rivers, CA. Today, I make my first stop just 300 yards from our house on La Cienega Drive.
 There walking his two dogs is Bob Yahne.
 He lives at the bottom of La Cienega Drive.
 As I pull up to him, his two dogs bark but quickly stop as we begin to talk.
 They sense the friendship in our tone.

 "Hello Bob Yahne, I'm off for the Badlands of New Mexico," I say now that his dogs are quiet.
 "Wow, that is something, Bob.
 Wow, all the way out to New Mexico" he adds.
-A few years ago, the same thing happened on my way to Sturgis, only a few feet from this very spot.
+A few years ago, the same thing happened on my way to Sturgis only a few feet from this very spot.
 "Then," I said, "I'm off for Sturgis."
 "Wow, Bob, that is unbelievable.
 Sturgis.
 I use to live in Rapid City, South Dakota" he tells me.
 "You're in for a great, great trip Bob," he adds as I ride off on another adventure.
 This morning is no different, just in a different direction.
 On my trips, I try hard to talk with anyone who approaches me.
 Bob Yahne is a good example, just 300 yards into my trip and I make my first stop on a 1,200-mile journey, my bike wasn't even warmed up yet.
-I like the name "The Badlands of New Mexico" for this adventure but that will change.
+I like the name "The Badlands of New Mexico" for this adventure but fate will change that.

 The quiet, easy-going roads always agree with me -- Camp Verde, Pine, Strawberry, Payson, McNary, Quemado, Pie Town, Magdalena, Socorro, and then La Joya; these are my favorite roads along Highway 260.
 This high elevation route is scenic and the roads bend with the landscape.
 But today this shorter trip out to La Joya will require that I ride Interstate 40 -- Flagstaff, Window Rock, Gallop, Belen, and then La Joya.
 It is faster but the dull straight road seems to split the landscape without discretion.
 The speed limit is fast, the posted speed is 75 mph but the traffic is much faster despite numerous cars and semi-trucks being pulled over by the state troopers.